 (03/2017 ~ current)

-Platform Engineer specializing in architecture, design, and implementation of back-end APIs and the infrastructure to execute them.
+Platform Engineer specializing in architecture, design, and implementation of back-end APIs and the infrastructure to build, deploy, and execute them.

 (06/2013 ~ 12/2016)

 Tech lead and architect for a rewrite of the company's successful automated underwriting system.
 The rewrite involves creating a highly decoupled collection of micro-services communicating mainly via message queues (ActiveMQ), and using Apache Camel for routing, transformation, etc. Deployed locally using Vagrant and Chef, and integration, test, and production in AWS.

 Was instrumental in championing, and implementing, the company's move to the cloud (AWS).
 Based on my research, recommendations, and DevOps work, we successfully used AWS OpsWorks and CloudFormation as automated deployment platforms using a combination of open source and locally-developed Chef cookbooks and Maven plugins.

 Technologies used: Java EE 7, JPA, JSF, Drools, PrimeFaces, Maven, Git, Camel, ActiveMQ, MySql, Chef, Vagrant, Packer, AWS (EC2, SQS, S3, OpsWorks, ELB, Route53, CloudWatch), JUnit, Mockito, Infinitest, Fitnesse

 Digital Answers, LLC: Panera Bread, Mountain Goat Software

 (11/2012 ~ 05/2013)

 Provided custom development services to Panera Bread and Mountain Goat Software.